llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   * ``s_wait_bvhcnt 0x0``
   * ``s_wait_storecnt 0x0``

-* The L1 caches use an L2 cache shared by all SAs on the same agent.
+* The L1 buffers use an L2 cache shared by all SAs on the same agent.
 * The L2 cache has independent channels to service disjoint ranges of virtual addresses.
 * Each L1 quadrant of a single SA accesses a different L2 channel.
 Each L1